BONUS EPISODE: Elon Musk at Code Conference 2021

 you need

-For the Starlink system, you could play like a competitive video game that's less latency dependent and still be able to play it with Starlink.
+I mean for the Starlink system you could play like a competitive video game that's less latency dependent and still be able to play it with Starlink.

 It's like browsing a terrestrial system, essentially.